EmilioRecartZapata/emiliorecart.github.io/_pages/about.md

 I graduated in 2021 (GE = 8.21).
 Since the same year, I have been working as a lecturer in Research Methodology at the University of Buenos Aires.
 Since 2022 I am teaching General Psychology 1 and 2 at Maimonides Universisty.

+---
+permalink: /
+title: "About my research"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---